Introduction

 git.clone [0.8.7 and prior]

-Perform a git clone on a repository from github.
+Perform a git clone on a repository from GitHub.

 Key | Type | Optional | Description |